pesterhazy/presumably/posts/howto-babashka.md

 ## Set environment variable for shell command

-You can pass on extra environment variables to child processes:
+Normally, a child process gets the same environment (PATH, HOME, etc) as its parent, but you can choose to pass in additional environment variables:

 ``` clojure
 (require '[babashka.process :refer [shell]])